quii/learn-go-with-tests/databases.md

 However, to avoid creating the test database multiple times, let's group our `TestCreateBook` and `TestMigrate` into a single function.
 We can still get meaningful reporting by nesting them with `t.Run`.

 There is nothing stopping us from creating as many test databases as we want, but each database created will make our tests that much slower.
+In a real world scenario, the ideal setup would be a fresh database for each integration test, as these will run in CI.
+You want to be as thorough as possible if you have full control over the external service.

 Let's create another test utility to reset the database on a whim.